A Complete Rucking Training Plan for Every Level

 Flexibility and Mobility

-Stretching routines are good for improving flexibility and preventing muscle tightness.
+Stretching routines are good for improving flexibility and preventing muscle tightness and should be a part of your rucking workout plan.
 Do dynamic stretches before rucking and static stretches afterward.
 On a rest day, do dynamic ones first to warm up and then static stretches.

 Mobility is more important than flexibility, so drills like hip openers, ankle mobility exercises, and thoracic spine rotations are a must for me and my clients.
 A good range of motion (ROM) improves movement efficiency during rucking.